February 2020 marks the world premiere of Sergej Newski’s opera Secondhand-Zeit

 [...]
 The two scores’ relationship represents an attempt to dismantle the hierarchies just as Pushkin did with the dramatis personae in his Boris Godunov, where there are no primary and secondary characters.
 In our Stuttgart BORIS, there will also be no primary or secondary score but rather a coexistence of both pieces which may perhaps afford us a complex and detailed vision of history.

 Published with kind permission by the author and ECLAT Festival Neue Musik Stuttgart.

-Trailer of BORIS
+Watch the trailer of BORIS

 "Newski – with borrowings from Mussorgsky’s harmonies but also bringing in tango style and even a kind of final fugue – masterfully contrives transitions between the music from 1869 and the music from 2020.
 The best moments even provoke brief hesitation: is this still Newski or Mussorgsky again?"

 Stuttgarter Zeitung, 3 February 2020

 "Newski writes long melodies – though he likes breaking them up – to which the orchestra chips off moments of accompaniment.
 The text is always present and more important than the music – at first arias, soon becoming duets, trios and a sextet.“